 WagFree – This pioneer of gluten free dining in Brixton Village is no longer operating.
 In its place is Station 26, a 100% gluten free restaurant

-Manna Dew – Battersea’s finest 100% gluten free patisserie and cafe is very sadly no longer operating – however, they do offer an only service
+Manna Dew – Battersea’s finest 100% gluten free patisserie and cafe is very sadly no longer operating as a cafe – however, they do offer a delivery service